yiisoft/validator/docs/guide/built-in-rules-each.md

 # `Each` — applying the same rules for each data item in the set

-`Each` rule allows the same rules to be applied to each data item in the set.
+The `Each` rule allows the same rules to be applied to each data item in the set.
 The following example shows the configuration for validating [RGB color] components:

 ```php